VeraSam-04/Vera_Sam.github-eportfolio/README.md

    Assignments of Discrete Structure taught me that before submitting any assignments or projects, we must check it at least 3 times with eyes open widely.
 Due to the mentality of luck, we just check our answers roughly and our Assignment 1 (Chapter 1.1 to 2.2) turns out that we have more than a careless mistake.
 However, the submission is due, no more edit and re-submission are allowed.
 This had give me a lesson that wishful thinking has to be avoided and we have to pay 100% of concentration in doing everything.
-Other than that, these assignments also helps me has a deeper understanding towards this course since I will do extra online self learning to done them.
+Other than that, these assignments and discrete structure course help me to have a deeper understanding towards permutation, combination, and probability.
 Also they help me to improve my logical thinking skills and analysis skills on questions or difficulties.
 The main thing I gained from this course is that it is important to do self- improvement or self-learning to have a better understanding.

    Improvement that can be done of this course is that there is too little of tricky questions provided for us to try.
 Most of the tasks given in class or through e-learning are mostly basic or average hard level.
 Tricky